MewsSystems/gitbook-connector-api/use-cases.md

 ### Marketing opt-out

 A customer has the ability to opt-out of marketing communication.
-As customer relationship management systems are also commonly used to launch marketing campaigns, the integration should ensure that the [Customer](customers.md#get-all-customers) has `SendMarketingEmails` within their `Options`, if this existent, then the customer is subscribed from any marketing.
+As customer relationship management systems are also commonly used to launch marketing campaigns, the integration should acknowledge that in the [Customer Response](operations/customers#response), if a `Customer` has `SendMarketingEmails` within their `Options`, then the customer is subscribed to any marketing.